cs-gang/heatmaps/CONTRIBUTING.md

 ### Working with Javascript and CSS files

 #### CSS
-The css files are compiled using Sass.
-When you have finished writing in the `main.sass` file, run `npm run css-build` to compile it into a css file in the same directory.
+The css files are compiled using tailwindcss and the main_config.css file.
+When you have finished editing the `main_config.css` file, run `npm run css-build` to compile it into a css file in the same directory.

-Alternatively, if you prefer to see the changes as you are writing to the file, you can run `npm run css` to automatically compile the `main.sass` file whenever you make changes as long as the process is running in the terminal.
+Alternatively, if you prefer to see the changes as you are writing to the file, you can run `npm run css` to automatically compile the `main_config.css` file whenever you make changes as long as the process is running in the terminal.

+Before deploying, make sure to run npm run `css-build-prod`.
+This will make sure all unused css is removed and that the css file is in its most efficient state.

 #### Javascript
 This project uses ReactJs.
 Before deployment, make sure to compile the `.js` files using `npm run parse-jsx --jsfilepre=JSfilename.js`, remove the necessary scripts from the `index.html` file and remove the `type="text/babel"` attributes from the script tags.